Stellantis launches venture capital fund with initial 300 mln euro investment

 Register now for FREE unlimited access to Reuters.com

-Chief Technology Officer Ned Curic said the creation of the fund was part of the group's effort to transformation into a "mobility tech company."
+Chief Technology Officer Ned Curic said the creation of the fund was part of the group's effort to transform into a "mobility tech company."

 "Stellantis Ventures will accelerate our transformation as we adopt new technologies developed by innovative startups, while fostering their growth potential," he said.